 The one thing to remember

 Two invariants make a Playwright suite trustworthy: every test starts in a known state, and no two tests can see each other’s state.
-You get the first from a dev-only seed endpoint every spec calls through the request fixture.
+You get the first from a seed helper every spec can call directly.
 You get the second by choosing a strategy your database can support—per-worker files, transactions, or namespacing—and by treating flaky parallelism as a leak to fix, not a knob to turn down.